 Our Care Homes

-The Legion is dedicated to providing specialist care and support to residents living with dementia and has purpose built residential dementia wings at four of our six care homes:
+The Legion is dedicated to providing specialist care and support to residents living with dementia and has purpose built residential dementia wings at the following four of our six care homes:

 Halsey House, Norfolk